-Robert is Sub-Principal trombone with the Orchestra of the Royal Opera House, Covent Garden and trombone tutor at both the Royal Northern College of Music and University of Manchester.
-After graduating from the RNCM he spent a further year studying at the Guildhall School of Music & Drama in London and since then has held positions with the BBC Philharmonic, Royal Liverpool Philharmonic and BBC Scottish Symphony Orchestras, as well as working as a guest player with orchestras throughout the UK and Europe.
+Robert is Sub-Principal Trombone with the Orchestra of the Royal Opera House, Covent Garden and trombone tutor at both the Royal College of Music and Royal Northern College of Music.
+He has held positions with the BBC Philharmonic, Royal Liverpool Philharmonic and BBC Scottish Symphony Orchestras, as well as working as a guest player with orchestras throughout the UK and Europe.

 He has performed with chamber ensembles and as a soloist on many occasions - he gave the world premiere of a concerto written for him by Ivor Hodgson, a piece which he then performed with the BBC Philharmonic and at the RNCM Festival of Brass with the college's brass band.

-Robert has given classes and sat on examination panels at institutions such as Chetham's School of Music, University of Huddersfield, RNCM, University of Manchester and The Royal Conservatoire of Scotland.
+Robert has given classes and sat on examination panels at institutions such as Chetham's School of Music, University of Huddersfield, RNCM, RCM, Trinity Laban, University of Manchester and The Royal Conservatoire of Scotland.

 Dan Jenkins has been writing music for as long as he can remember.
 He is not only Principal Trombone of the City of London Sinfonia and Sub-Principal Trombone of the BBC Symphony Orchestra, but a prolific composer and arranger.
 His Trumpet Concerto (2009) was commissioned and premiered by the City of London Sinfonia, with Nick Betts as the soloist.
 In 2009 he won an award for his 'Fantasia for Solo Trombone' written as an homage to Malcolm Arnold and dedicated to Ian Bousfield.
 He has also composed a solo work for Byron Fulcher, Principal Trombone of the Philharmonia Orchestra.